dagster-io/community-integrations/libraries/dagster-iceberg/docs/reference.md

 === "Storing multi-partitioned assets"

-    The PyIceberg I/O manager can also store data partitioned on multiple dimensions.
+    The Iceberg I/O manager can also store data partitioned on multiple dimensions.
 To do this, specify the column for each partition as a dictionary of `partition_expr` metadata:

     ```python title="docs/snippets/partitions_multiple.py" linenums="1"
     --8<-- "docs/snippets/partitions_multiple.py"